cwrukaizhang/LFERsPredictor/README.md

    ```JS
    python app_new.py
    ```
-6. Input the local host address in the webbroswer and switch to predicting page.
+6. Input the local host address(may vary among different computer or operating system) in the webbroswer and switch to predicting page.
    ```JS
    http://127.0.0.1:80/
    ````